bonn0062/github_welcome_wall/welcome_wall.md

 “If you obey all the rules, you miss all the fun.” — Katharine Hepburn {: style="color: purple"}
 <br>
-Welcome to GitHub!
+**Welcome to GitHub!!!
 You're amazing.
-Congratulations for making it this far! ~anne {: .text-left}
+Congratulations for making it this far!** ~anne {: .text-left}
 <br>
 <br>